zhoudaihong/zhoudaihong.github.io/_pages/includes/intro.md

 <div style="border: 2px solid red; text-align:justify; text-justify:inter-word; padding: 5px 10px 0px 10px;">
     <p><strong>Collaboration Invitation:</strong> Dr. Zhou is open to collaborating with professors, researchers, and industry professionals who share similar research interests or have relevant projects.
 I am also looking for self-motivated undergraduate/master students interested in SE, AI, and Robotics.
-Please drop me an <a href="dhzhou@sit.edu.cn">email</a> if you are interested in working with me!
+Please drop me an <a href="dhzhou@sit.edu.cn">email</a> if you are interested in working with me!</p>
 </div>